 HLTAID001 – Provide Cardiopulmonary Resuscitation

-This course is delivered using blended learning and includes theoretical and practical tasks.
+This course is delivered using blended learning combining pre-course online learning with theoretical and practical tasks.
 Students are required to participate in all course elements, providing them an opportunity to practice and refine their skills prior to assessment.
-The course structure involves simulated real life scenarios which could appear in the community and/or workplace settings.
+The course structure involves simulated real life scenarios which could appear in the community, sporting and/or workplace settings.
 This allows students to demonstrate application of their skills and knowledge.
-The following outlines the content to be covered in the classroom environment:
+This course includes the following elements;

 - DRSABCD and Provide Cardiopulmonary Resuscitation.